-The summit is located in the central part of Karavanke/Karawanken, where this range has most alpine characteristics.
-From its summit a long main ridge is running towards west, connecting it with the subgroup of Stol/Hochstuhl, 2236 m.
+So, Vrtača is located in the central part of Karavanke/Karawanken, where this range has most alpine characteristics.
+From its summit a long main ridge is running towards the west, connecting it with the subgroup of Stol/Hochstuhl, 2236 m.
 Close to the summit a short side ridge is deterring towards the SW, hosting also the normal ascent route.
-On the other side, the main ridge turns from the summit first towards north-east, goes over the neighbouring summit of Zelenjak, 2024m, after the summit of Palec/Selenitza, 2026m it turns south-east and then continues over many lower summits (Na Mozeh, 1784m) towards east.
-One more ridge descends from the summit of Vrtaca/Wertatscha.
-A short east-southeast ridge forms with the previous one a beautiful high valley, called Suho rusevje.
-South slopes of Vrtaca/Wertatscha are grassy, intermitted with rocky sections.
-North-east slopes, falling into Suho rusevje valley are rocky, but offer passages through two not so hard climbable ravines.
+On the other side, the main ridge turns from the summit first towards the north-east, goes over the neighbouring summit of Zelenjak, 2024 m, after the summit of Palec/Selenitza, 2026 m it turns south-east and then continues over many lower summits (Na Možeh, 1784 m) towards the east.
+One more ridge descends from the summit of Vrtača.
+A short east-southeast ridge forms with the previous one a beautiful high valley, called Suho ruševje.
+The southern slopes of Vrtača are grassy, intermitted with rocky sections.
+North-east slopes, falling into Suho ruševje valley are rocky, but offer passages through two not so hard climbable ravines.

-Getting ThereVrtaca/Wertatscha is very popular in recent years.
+Getting ThereVrtača is very popular in recent years.
 The reason is very free border regime after independence of Slovenia, with May 1st, 2004, when Slovenia entered European Union the border becoming virtually non-issue.
-The other reason is the road over Ljubelj/Loibl pass, where on the south portal of the tunnel on 1058m the trailhead starts.
-And more, through most of the year a cable-car can bring you up to Zelenica meadows, where on 1536m the mountain hut stands.
-Starting there, the ascent on Vrtaca/Wertatscha is only a less than two hours endeavour.
+The other reason is the road over Ljubelj/Loibl pass, where on the south portal of the tunnel, on 1058 m, the trailhead starts.
+This parking place is the first starting point for tours on Vrtača (46.431025,14.260574).

-The second nice possibility is from north.
-From Ljubelj/Loibl road near the church of Sopotnica/Sapotnitza a road deters westwards and brings you in Zabnica/Bodental, 1052m.
-This is the trailhead for north wall ascents, ascents through Zleb (east of north wall) and on Vrtaca saddle (west of north wall) and further to the summit.
+The second nice possibility is from the north.
+From Ljubelj/Loibl road near the church of Sopotnica/Sapotnitza a road deters westwards and brings you in Žabnica/Bodental, 1052 m.
+This is the trailhead for north wall ascents, ascents through Žleb (east of north wall) and on Vrtača saddle (west of the north wall) and further to the summit.
 The parking place at Bodenbauer has coordinates: 46.467723,14.215557.

 The third trailhead is in Završnica valley, where the road brings you below the south slopes of Vrtača.
 From Žirovnica, SE of Jesenice, you can drive by a narrow mountain road into the valley till the altitude of 1070 m, where you park by Tinčkova koča: 46.422786,14.199356.

 You can see a detailed map on: